sj14/epoch/README.md

 `epoch` converts unix timestamps to human readable formats and vice versa.

 **Why?**
 To convert timestamps to dates, you have to run different commands for different `date` implementations, such as GNU's, BSD's or Busybox's date implementation.
 For example, `date -d @1267619929` (GNU) vs `date -r 1267619929` (BSD), and what about handling nanosecond timestamps?
 Furthermore, have you ever tried converting a time formatted string such as `"2019-01-25 21:51:38 +0100 CET"` to a timestamp?
 Of course, you can do all this somehow, but all ways I've found so far were too cumbersome.
-This tool tries to solve all this with ease:
+This tool tries to solve all this and more with ease:

 ```bash
 $ epoch "2019-01-25 21:51:38 +0100 CET"